Assllyt/TafMan/README.md

 Hi People

 Tafara here.
 Self-taught Python programmer.
-Currently doing an online corse on data science.
+Currently doing an online course on data science.
 Looking to expand my knowledge of programing.
 Chemist by profession.